ZerinHwang03/ZerinHwang03.github.io/_pages/about.md

 🧑‍🎓 Biography
 ======
 I am currently a Ph.D. student in Shenzhen International Graduate School, Tsinghua University.
 I received my B.S. in the School of Electronics and Information Engineering, Harbin Institute of Technology in 2019.
 I received my M.S. in the School of Electronic and Computer Engineering, Peking University in 2022.
-My research interests encompass Computer Vision, Self-supervised Learning, AI for Science.
+My research interests encompass Computer Vision, Embodied AI, AI for Science and Self-supervised Learning.

 ****